Bikz/VADR/README.md

 3. From the dashboard, run a query, keep the default leads selected, and click “Go”.
 4. When you answer the call, speak a few short phrases.
 Watch the transcript panel update per turn.
 5. Confirm the agent replies using Twilio TTS and the tile state transitions to `completed` when you hang up.

+### Pre-deploy checks

+- `bun run verify` runs type-checking, lint, and a production build locally so you can catch the same errors Vercel will surface before pushing.
+- If you only need the quick validations, `bun run lint` mirrors the checks Next.js performs during `next build`.

 ### Remaining TODOs / Next steps